 Organisational charts should demonstrate clear lines of accountability, with details of oversight, and employees with ultimate responsibility for different aspects of the business.
 A clear layout is important for clarity, perhaps with colour coding for different teams, as this will help the assessor to visualise the different levels of authority.
 For example, one of the offshoots within the diagram may include the health and safety manager (HSM) at the top of the hierarchy, with overall authority for health and safety, with the on-site supervisors underneath, reporting directly to them, and finally the operatives.

 A more complex diagram may even include photographs, and a list of key duties and qualifications, for each team member.
 However, it is important not to overcomplicate your organisational chart, as this would put you at risk of confusing the buyer.
 Supplementary narrative responses can sometimes be included to expand on the basic information in your flowchart.
 Within these responses, it is important to include an explanation of how your workforce is qualified and competent, why your workforce is structured in this way and what are the dynamics of your staffing structure.
 This may also lead onto key stakeholders and responses surrounding this topic area.

 Including evidence that you have the human resources needed to deliver the contract could ultimately be the difference between a successful and an unsuccessful tender submission.
 Organisational charts help to illustrate business culture, competencies, the flow of authority, communication and responsibilities, and are a crucial insertion when bidding for contracts.

-As well as evidencing your organisations staffing structure, also ensure you have the correct bid team structure for compiling your bid and tender submissions.
-This should include your subject matter experts, a skilled bid writer and someone to review your bid.
+As well as evidencing your organisations staffing structure, also ensure you have the correct bid writing team structure for compiling your bid and tender submissions.
+This should include your subject matter experts, a skilled bid writer and someone to review your bid as part of the overall proposal team.
 Lack of a dedicated bid team is a real weakness, as it is likely your competitors will have this resource and creating a good bid is the key to winning the contract.